Dennis Coslett: Free Wales Army

-Fundamentally, their self-publicity led to their imprisonment, as the police were under pressure to react to protests and threats of violence which preceded the investiture of the Prince of Wales at Caernarfon.
+Fundamentally, the Coslett and the FWA's self-publicity led to their imprisonment, as the police were under pressure to respond to protests and threats of violence preceding the investiture of Prince Charles at Caernarfon.
 Many members of the Free Wales Army were subsequently charged with various offences, including Coslett and Cayo-Evans; the latter faced eight charges under the Public Order Act at the trial in Swansea in May 1969.
 The trial lasted 53 days, with Coslett refusing to speak in English throughout the hearing.
-He and Cayo-Evans were each sentenced to 15 months imprisonment, although the case rested on little more than press cuttings, including exaggerated claims which Cayo-Evans and Coslett had themselves uttered to journalists.
-Presiding over the case was Judge Thompson, who questioned Coslett over his claim that the FWA had trained dogs attached with explosives to attack advancing English tanks.
+He and Cayo-Evans were each sentenced to 15 months' imprisonment on 1 July 1969, although the case rested on little more than press cuttings, including exaggerated claims which Cayo-Evans and Coslett had themselves uttered to journalists.
+Presiding over the case was Judge Thompson, who questioned Coslett over his claim that the FWA had trained dogs attached with explosives to attack advancing "English tanks".
 Allegedly, with a smile, the judge enquired, "How were they to remove the pins?", which was met with laughter from the public gallery.
-With confidence, Coslett simply responded, "Damn, you've got me there, sir."
-These claims typically centred around Coslett's beloved Alsatian, Gelert, named in homage to the Gelert of Welsh legend.
+Reportedly, with confidence, Coslett responded, "Damn, you've got me there, sir."
+Coslett's claims typically centred around his beloved Alsatian, Gelert, named in homage to the Gelert of Welsh legend.
 However, he had also made extravagant claims of having dozens more trained dogs hidden in the hills of northern Carmarthenshire, where the FWA often conducted manoeuvres.
 The court evidence for the claim came from a journalist, who claimed that Coslett had once demonstrated to him how a harness, which he claimed was capable of storing sticks of gelignite, could be fitted to Gelert's back in the event of a Welsh uprising.
-Both The Herald of Wales and the The Daily Telegraph had reported on the claim of "kamikaze dogs" at the time, allegedly resulting in Coslett receiving hundreds of letters from enraged dog-lovers.
+Both The Herald of Wales and The Daily Telegraph had reported on the claim of "kamikaze dogs" at the time, allegedly resulting in Coslett receiving hundreds of letters from enraged dog-lovers.